 The applicant will use composite samplers and weekly analysis to measure contaminants in leased outfalls that have continuous flow.
 Outfalls with intermittent flow would be monitored with grab samplers during periods of outfall flow.
 The applicant will monitor uranium, gross alpha, gross beta, and technetium beta radioactivity.
-Uranium radioactivity would be measured by ICP/MS, with minimum detectable concentrations of 0.001 μg per milliliter, which results in a minimal detection concentration (MDC) below 2 percent of the applicable 10 CFR Part 20, Appendix B, Table 2 values.
+Uranium radioactivity would be measured by Inductively Coupled Plasma/Mass Spectrometry, with minimum detectable concentrations of 0.001 μg per milliliter, which results in a minimal detection concentration (MDC) below 2 percent of the applicable 10 CFR Part 20, Appendix B, Table 2 values.
 An MDC of less than 5 percent is acceptable to the staff.

 With respect to permits from other agencies, the applicant is required under Condition II.K of the NPDES Permit to submit a quarterly written report to the State of Ohio EPA summarizing the radioactive discharges from the permitted outfalls.
-A copy of this report is to be submitted to the NRC within 60 days of the end of the calendar quarter.
+A copy of this report is to be submitted to NRC within 60 days of the end of the calendar quarter.

-The applicant will use level gauges to detect unplanned releases to groundwater or soil from the Liquid Effluent Control underground tanks located south of the X-3001 Process Building.
+The applicant will use level gauges to detect unplanned releases to ground water or soil from the Liquid Effluent Control underground tanks.